KPZ Equation from non-simple variations on open ASEP: Stochastic Regularity Estimates

-indeed, at the cost of some acceptable upper bound, we replaced the action of the time-gradient operator on the stochastic fundamental solution $\mathscr{Q}^{N}$ within $\Psi_{S,R,\tau}^{N,0}$ with the stochastic fundamental solution itself evaluated at two distinct backwards time-coordinates and afterwards employed, as mentioned above, Lemma \ref{lemma:QOffD} and Lemma \ref{lemma:UsualSuspectIntCutoff} to deduce such upper bound.
-Anyway, as consequence we obtain
+indeed, at the cost of an acceptable upper bound, we replaced the action of the time-gradient operator on the stochastic fundamental solution $\mathbf{Q}^{N}$ in {$\Psi^{N,0}$} with the stochastic fundamental solution itself evaluated at two distinct backwards time-coordinates and afterwards employed, as mentioned above, Lemma \ref{lemma:QOffD} and Lemma \ref{lemma:UsualSuspectIntCutoff}.
+We obtain

-from which we complete the proof after the smoke clears from applying the singular Gronwall inequality along with Lemma \ref{lemma:UsualSuspectIntCutoff}. \end{proof} The final preliminary ingredient we will require from the stochastic fundamental solution is upgrading of the arbitrarily high, although still universal, moment estimates obtained in both of Lemma \ref{lemma:QOffD} and Lemma \ref{lemma:QTReg} to high-probability \emph{space-time uniform} estimates through stochastic continuity.
-Actually, the utility behind both of Lemma \ref{lemma:QOffD} and Lemma \ref{lemma:QTReg} within the current article is solely towards proving the following result; this idea was actually adopted in \cite{Y} in almost identical spirit for an almost identical purpose.
-Thus, for this reason, we omit the proof and instead refer the reader to \cite{Y}, Section 4 or Section 6, for example.

-Roughly speaking, despite the complicated facade behind this final result, all that is being stated is that you may remove the moments in Lemma \ref{lemma:QOffD} and Lemma \ref{lemma:QTReg} and the resulting \emph{random} inequalities hold simultaneously in space-time with high-probability, in the sense to be made precise, as long as one inserts the additional factor of $N^{\delta}$ to the RHS with $\delta \in \R_{>0}$ arbitrarily small though universal. \begin{lemma} Consider any $\e \in \R_{>0}$ arbitrarily small though universal; along with this data, now consider $\vec{\e} = (\e_{1},\e_{2},\e_{3}) \in \R^{3}$ with $\e_{1},\e_{2},\e_{3} \in \R_{>0}$ arbitrarily small though universal as well.
-Moreover, consider the space-time domains